kunpengcompute/zstd/README.md

 Hence, deploying one dictionary per type of data will provide the greatest benefits.
 Dictionary gains are mostly effective in the first few KB.
 Then, the compression algorithm will gradually use previously decoded content to better compress the rest of the file.

-### Dictionary compression How To:
+### Operations

-1. Create the dictionary
+1. Create the dictionary:

    `zstd --train FullPathToTrainingSet/* -o dictionaryName`

-2. Compress with dictionary
+2. Compress with dictionary:

    `zstd -D dictionaryName FILE`

-3. Decompress with dictionary
+3. Decompress with dictionary:

    `zstd -D dictionaryName --decompress FILE.zst`

-## Build instructions
+## Build Instructions

 ### Makefile